 Current speed: Fast

-Most of these descriptions are direct quotes from the original scientific sources describing or updating the species, although there may be errors in copying them to this website.
+Most physical descriptions on Troutnut are direct or slightly edited quotes from the original scientific sources describing or updating the species, although there may be errors in copying them to this website.
 Such descriptions aren't always definitive, because species often turn out to be more variable than the original describers observed.
-In some cases only a single specimen was described.
+In some cases, only a single specimen was described!
 However, they are useful starting points.

 Eyes reddish brown.
 Thorax dark reddish brown, lateral sutures and base of forewings light yellowish brown with a black lateral line which runs from the base of the forewing to the coxae of the forelegs; prosternum dark brown, nearly black, light vellowish brown near bases of legs; mesosternum dark brown medially, becoming lighter laterally; anterior half of metasternum dark brown, nearly black, posterior half yellow-brown, tibiae and distal end of femora of prothoracic legs dark brown; wings hyaline, longitudinal veins brown, crossveins pale.
 Abdominal terga black; segments 1 and 2 uniformly black; segments 3-9 with light oblique yellowish streaks that originate near the anterolateral corner of the tergum and extend beyond the middle, streaks broader and more pronounced on posterior segments; terga 3-8 with yellow lateral border and yellow maculae at posterolateral corners; terga 8 and 9 yellow along posterior margins; tergum 10 with yellow lateral and posterior margins; sterna 1-9 each marked with a broad dark reddish brown chevron as in fig. 8; sternum 10 dark brown, the chevron partially or entirely obscured.
 Caudal filaments brown, lateral cerci 65%-75% as long as terminal filament.
 Penes with two submedian apical lobes forming a deep median depression as in fig. 2.